BrainSpawnInfosphere/marko.cpp/readme.md

 - [ ] For classes that take `msg_size` for `recv()` or `recvfrom()`, set
       low water mark to that size so the functions will wait for that amount of data before signalling ready to read
+- [ ] Enable low watermark (`SO_RCVLOWAT`) for receiving data based on `msg_size`, this
+      will force socket to wait for a full message without having to call a receive function again

 # MIT License